nx-js/observer-util/README.md

 This library detects if you use ES6 or commonJS modules and serve the right format to you.
 The exposed bundles are transpiled to ES5 to support common tools - like UglifyJS minifying.
 If you would like a finer control over the provided build, you can specify them in your imports.

-* `@yunfengdie/observer-util/dist/es.es6.js` exposes an ES6 build with ES6 modules.
+* `nemo-observer-util/dist/es.es6.js` exposes an ES6 build with ES6 modules.
-* `@yunfengdie/observer-util/dist/es.es5.js` exposes an ES5 build with ES6 modules.
+* `nemo-observer-util/dist/es.es5.js` exposes an ES5 build with ES6 modules.
-* `@yunfengdie/observer-util/dist/cjs.es6.js` exposes an ES6 build with commonJS modules.
+* `nemo-observer-util/dist/cjs.es6.js` exposes an ES6 build with commonJS modules.
-* `@yunfengdie/observer-util/dist/cjs.es5.js` exposes an ES5 build with commonJS modules.
+* `nemo-observer-util/dist/cjs.es5.js` exposes an ES5 build with commonJS modules.

-If you use a bundler, set up an alias for `@yunfengdie/observer-util` to point to your desired build.
+If you use a bundler, set up an alias for `nemo-observer-util` to point to your desired build.
 You can learn how to do it with webpack [here](https://webpack.js.org/configuration/resolve/#resolve-alias) and with rollup [here](https://github.com/rollup/rollup-plugin-alias#usage).

 ## Contributing